bj-jiwrajka/cpValor/README.md

     ```
     npm run dev
     ```
-5. Open your browser and navigate to http://localhost:5173.Choose the platform, enter your username, and click "Generate Worth" to see your programming profile's worth.
+5. Open your browser and navigate to http://localhost:5173

+6. Choose the platform, enter your username, and click "Generate Worth" to see your programming profile's worth.

 ### Customize